Property seems like something you ought to be investing in. But is property investment really right for you?

 * Would you like an investment that is virtually guaranteed to appreciate?

-Yes, values have been slow to appreciate over the last five years in many areas outside London but historically they have always risen in the long term.
+Yes, values have been slow to appreciate over the last year or two compared to previously but historically they have always risen in the long term.
 (Factors like a surplus of demand over supply and the cyclical nature of the property market will always see to that.)
 It’s not a matter of if the property you invest in this year will be worth more, but when.

 * Would you like a monthly income?